JamesMyersAt-IBM/B2Bi-SFG-on-Daffy-RHOCP/README.md

 ## Basic assumptions:

-- You have an entitlement key file for access to the B2Bi/SFG software from DSW.
 - You are using a UNIX/Linux bastion host to install and run the scripts.
+- You have an entitlement key-file for access to the IBM B2Bi/SFG software from DSW.
+- You have access to the ROKS cluster where you will be installing this software.
+- You know the ingress subdomain of the cluster where you will be installing this software.
+This is available on the cluster dashboard webpage.

 ## Installation: